 Kellen Myers - Homepage

-My research interests are in combinatorics.
-The problems I work on are in the area of Ramsey theory, in particular Diophantine Ramsey theory, the study of the Ramsey-theoretic properties of the integer solutions to equations.
+My combinatorial research interests are in the area of Ramsey theory, in particular Diophantine Ramsey theory, the study of the Ramsey-theoretic properties of the integer solutions to equations.
 My research focuses on computer-diven methods.
 I am also interested in analytical methods in Diophantine Ramsey theory, which really means number theory and additive combinatorics, but from a non-typical point-of-view.